 - A welding respirator with P100 filters.
 These filters can absorb almost every air pollutant when you weld galvanized steel.
 You can read this article on welding respirators for home welding to learn more about it.

 You also want a chipping hammer and a wire brush to clean the slag covering, and the burned galvanization left on each bead.

 Do a quick safety check to avoid surprises that may harm you or your work.
-For instance, don’t weld close to flammable materials, exposed electrical wires, correct helmet settings for outdoor or indoor welding, etc.
+For instance, don’t weld close to flammable materials or exposed electrical wires, set the correct helmet settings for outdoor or indoor welding, etc.

 2. Clean the joint